CameronBrooks11/OpenSCAD-Batch-Export/paper/paper.md

 The OpenSCAD Batch Exporter allows users to:

-- Batch export models using parameter files (CSV or JSON).
+- **Batch Export**: Supports exporting STL files in ASCII or binary format using parameter files in CSV or JSON format.
-- Select specific parameter ranges or combinations for targeted exports.
+- **Selection Options**: Allows users to target specific parameter sets for export using a flexible selection syntax.
-- Convert between CSV and JSON formats for interoperability.
+- **Format Conversion**: Includes utilities for converting between CSV and JSON parameter files.
-- Specify export formats (ASCII or binary STL) and customize OpenSCAD paths.
+- **Graphical User Interface (GUI)**: Simplifies usage for non-technical users, while retaining a command-line interface for advanced workflows.
+- **Cross-Platform Compatibility**: Works on systems where OpenSCAD is installed, leveraging its command-line capabilities.

 A command-line interface and an intuitive graphical user interface (GUI) make the tool adaptable for users of varying expertise levels.